delabassee/java-lab/lab10-instanceof.md

-Let's pretend that the displyed details vary based on the session type.
+Let's pretend that the displayed details should vary based on the session type.

-Add the following `getSessionDetails` method to the "AgendaServoce".
+Add the following `getSessionDetails` method to the "AgendaService".

 `nano src/main/java/conference/AgendaService.java`